gitlabhq/gitlabhq/doc/administration/audit_events.md

 changed what and when for audit purposes.

 To view the server-wide admin log, visit **Admin Area > Monitoring > Audit Log**.

-The following user actions are recorded:
+In addition to the group and project events, the following user actions are also
+recorded:

 - Failed Logins
 - Sign-in events and the authentication type (standard, LDAP, OmniAuth, etc.)